mrmeizongo/Xpilot/XP_SERIAL.md

 ## View Configuration

-Use the configuration display command to view the current XPilot configuration IDs.
+Use the configuration display command to view the current XPilot config table.

 ```text
 config
 ```

-This requests the configuration values from XPilot and displays them in a formatted configuration table.

-Use this command to verify:

-* Current parameter values
-* Configuration changes
-* Loaded aircraft profiles
-* PID gains
-* Radio calibration
-* Servo configuration
-* Flight-control limits
-* Filter settings
-* Airframe configuration

-It is good practice to run `config` after making multiple changes to verify that the expected values are active.

 ---